julian-rose/FreeRTOS-for-Agon/README.md

 UART and SPI APIs.
 The DEV I2C API is the last for beta development.

 <h5>SPI</h5>
-Note I read back all zeros from a Bosch BMP280 barometric sensor via SPI, but do successfully read an NXP MFRC522 RFID controller IC.
-I've checked my dodgy soldering with a meter.
-I don't own a scope to study the waveforms.
-But even if I could check the waveforms, there is little I can program to affect the eZ80 SPI controller output.
-There may be an incompatability between the eZ80 and BMP280 devices, and potentially other kinds of device.
-It may be my individual BMP280 is defective; or, it fell out the back of a factory before being tested or programmed.
-I've ordered another BMP280 from a different supplier, to randomise my chances - I can check the manufacturer code printed on the case - and will re-test that once it arrives.
-However, the DEV API SPI software looks okay for beta release and moving into its maintenance phase.
+Note DEV SPI successfully reads an NXP MFRC522 RFID controller IC.
+But reads back all zeros from a Bosch BMP280 barometric sensor; I get the same outcome using my Arduino, so my individual BMP280 is defective.
+I've ordered another BMP280 from a different supplier, to randomise my chances - I can check the manufacturer code printed on the case - and will re-test with that one.
+However, the DEV API SPI software looks okay for beta release and moving into the maintenance phase.

 <h3>License</h3>
 FreeRTOS / MOS for Agon is released under the MIT license.
 This is done mainly